holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_ngrams/lesson_plan.md

     - Transistions
 - Markov chain implementation
     - Where did we leave off
-    - Show my graph of the sentence
     - Difficult / easy parts
+    - Show volunteer's code as of now
 - Markov strengths/weakenesses
     - Strenths
         - Somewhat mimic the voice of a book